AusClimateService/npcp/reports/phase1/phase1_report.md

     <img src="pr_wet-day-freq-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>
     <br>
     <em>
-      Figure 6.2.3: As per Figure 6.2.2 but for the wet day frequency metric defined in Table 1.
+      Figure 6.3.1:
     </em>
 </p>

+> TODO: Add R10mm and R20mm results.
+> Historical task: ecdfm and qme tend to outperform mrnbc, which in turn is better than mbcn
+> Cross validation: MBCn was the worst.
+The others were a mix.

-### 6.3.
+### 6.4.
 Precipitation extremes

 > Summary: Relatively large biases persist
 > in the most extreme daily precipitation values